-2.4 Team Markers
+2.5 Team Markers

-Robots will use colored jersey shirts as team markers.
+Robots use colored jersey shirts as team markers.
 The official jersey shirt colors are cyan and magenta (referred to as blue and red throughout this document).
-Each jersey shirt will have a player number(1-5) printed on it in white text.
-The official jersey shirts will be available for purchase by each team - details regarding purchase of official jersey shirts will be sent via email to all teams.
-Teams must purchase the official jersey shirts as specified in this email - teams are not allowed to use jersey shirts that they design themselves or that are manufactured by a different supplier.
-An example of how the team markers are worn is shown in Figure 5.
+Each jersey shirt has a player number(1-5) printed on it in white text.
+The team markers are worn as shown in Figure 6.